Most of us have a picture of what Jesus looks like, whether it is a painting we have seen, or an actor who played Jesus in a movie.

 If we follow Jesus’ example, then we need to see that the Kingdom comes through love, not with words alone, but with the demonstration of power through our creative expressions that release the presence of the Spirit.

-Let’s set our eyes on seeing Jesus this Easter, and then, helping others to see Him through reaching out to other with what we create.
+Let’s set our eyes on seeing Jesus, and then, helping others to see Him through reaching out to other with what we create.

 Remember, You are Born to Create